Diabetes increases your risk of heart disease and stroke. People with diabetes may develop heart disease 15 years earlier than those without diabetes.

 Many people with diabetes will be prescribed a drug called a statin to lower LDL (“bad”) cholesterol.
 Other drugs may sometimes also be used to increase HDL (“good”) cholesterol and to lower other blood fats such as triglycerides.

 Smoking is a deadly habit.
 One of the best things you can do for your heart, diabetes and overall health is to quit now.
 Anyone who has tried to quit knows that it can be very challenging, so ask for help.
 You will increase your chances of success if you have support from your health-care team and family.
-If at first you don’t succeed, try and try again.

-Keeping tabs on your health
+Keep tabs on your health